AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 The usage of tighter component tolerances gives you two advantages.

-First, that the times tom reset and DFU are a little bit more reasonable -- to reset release under a second of press and to DFU hold for at least 3.8 seconds.
+First, that the times to reset and DFU are a little bit more reasonable -- to reset release under a second of press and to DFU hold for at least 3.8 seconds.
 The curse of the exponential growth characteristic of the charging circuit means that if you try to make the reset timing larger -- to a second, for instance -- the DFU timing will also be *much* longer; if you try to make the DFU timing shorter, the reset timing will be *much* shorter.
 This means that, with common tolerances, it is very difficult to adjust the reset and DFU timings because trying to adjust one will *exponentially* (literally) affect the other.
 With tighter tolerances, however, the change is still exponential; but since the parameter uncertainty is that much smaller, the effect is not that great.

 To illustrate this advantage, imagine a common serial RC circuit with a constant voltage source $V_S$.
 Then the charge timing of the capacitor voltage is given by